 The Supplemental Coverage Option (SCO) is a crop insurance option that provides additional coverage for a portion of your underlying crop insurance policy deductible.
-You must buy it as an endorsement to the Yield Protection, Revenue Protection, or Revenue Protection with the Harvest Price Exclusion policy or to the Actual Production History policy for crops that do not have revenue protection available.
+You must buy it as an endorsement to the Yield Protection, Revenue Protection, or Revenue Protection with the Harvest Price Exclusion policy or to the Actual Production History policy for crops that don’t have revenue protection available.
 The Federal Government pays 65 percent of the premium cost for SCO.

 - How Do I Buy SCO?

 You choose SCO as an endorsement to the underlying policy.
-You must make this choice by the sales closing date for your underlying policy, and it needs to be with the same insurance company.
+You must make this choice by the sales closing date for your underlying policy, and with the same insurance company.
 Any crop on a farm that you elected to participate in the Agriculture Risk Coverage (ARC) program (a program started in the 2014 Farm Bill, administered by the Farm Service Agency) is not eligible for SCO coverage.